thasauce/thasauce-blog/content/post/2017-01-22-super-metroid-symphony-coming-in-march.md

 date: 2017-01-22T06:03:15Z
 dsq_thread_id:
 - "5483578870"
-excerpt: Fans of Metroid and Synhetic Orchestra, mark your calendars!
+excerpt: Fans of Metroid and Synthetic Orchestra, mark your calendars!
 Super Metroid Symphony is coming this March.
 fb_fan_page_message:
-- Fans of Metroid and Synhetic Orchestra, mark your calendars!
+- Fans of Metroid and Synthetic Orchestra, mark your calendars!
 Super Metroid Symphony is coming this March.
 guid: http://thasauce.net/?p=3088
 id: 3088